 This Forward Work Programme document outlines Ofgem's key initiatives over the coming years, with a particular focus on 2017-18.
-Our key initiatives have been carefully selected as the areas we feel represent the greatest opportunity for and risk to current and future energy consumers.
+These initiatives have been carefully selected as the areas we feel represent the greatest opportunity for and risk to current and future energy consumers.
 Within each area we have commissioned a number of pieces of work which we feel represent the optimum use of our effort and resources relative to the outcomes we seek.
 Our key initiatives are:

 - 1. Enabling a better functioning retail market - 2.
-Facilitating the energy transition - 3.
+Facilitating change in the energy system - 3.
 Learning from the first RIIO framework and setting RIIO-2 up for success - 4.
 Introducing competition into monopoly areas - 5.
-Becoming an authoritative source of quality analysis
+An authoritative source of quality analysis

-Alongside our key initiatives, this document also sets out our ongoing core business activities and explains the upcoming work for Ofgem E-Serve.
+Alongside these initiatives, this document also sets out our ongoing core business activities, explains the upcoming work for Ofgem E-Serve and incorporates our Simplification Plan into the Forward Work Programme (please see chapter 9).